DHayes23/Flag-Master/README.md

 * The website has been tested on a variety of both desktop and mobile based browsers.
 * These browsers include: Google Chrome, Firefox, Safari and Microsoft Edge.
 * The website behaved identically and as expected on all browsers.
+### **Validation**
+* The website has been put through three online validators to ensure that no errors are present.
+* The W3C Markup Validation Service was used to validate index.html.
+* No errors were detected.
+* Three warnings were issued about a lack of headins for some sections.
+* These warnings were ignored, as headings in these sections would not have been appropriate.
+* The W3C CSS Validation Service was used to validate style.css.
+* No errors were detected.
+* JSHint was used to validate main.js.
+* No errors were detected.

 ### **Responsivity**
 * The site is responsive, adapting to the size of the user's screen automatically.
 * Through the use of Bootstrap 5 and media queries, the site adapts well to different screen sizes.